pouakai-tarns-sunrise-mount-taranaki

 pouakai-tarns-walk-forest

 What we’ve found a bit annoying at some moments is that the boardwalk has small gaps in between which means that the tip of your hiking boots can get caught in a little.
-So you will kind of have to watch your step to make sure you’ll not trip over the wooden slats.
+So you will kind of have to watch your step to make sure you wont trip over the wooden slats.
 The boardwalk at the last part towards the tarns is completely closed and feels a lot more comfortable to walk on.

 boardwalk-forest